hankwarner/blocipedia/README.md

 **Wikis are Markdown compatible**.
 Spice up your wiki using Markdown syntax to add rich text.

 ### Search
 Use the search tool in the top right corner of the navigation bar to search for wikis by title.

 ## Testing
-Unit and integration tests are provided by Jasmine and can be found in the `spec` folder.
+Unit and integration tests are provided by Jasmine and can be found in the `spec` folder

+## npm Packages/Dependancies:
+For a full list of dependancies, visit the `package.json` file.
+Highlights include:

+* PostgreSQL for modeling data in a relational database.
+* Sequelize, a promise-based ORM, to handle tasks such as defining models, setting up associations between models, and generating migrations.
+* Express for routing and handling middleware.
+* Stripe to charge users before switching their account role from standard to premium.
+* EJS (Embedded JavaScript) is the templating engine which renders the client view.
+It uses JavaScript to generate HTML using simple syntax with fast compilation and rendering times.
+* Passport for user authentication.
+Bloccit implements a stateful session-based authentication system using cookies.
+* Bcrypt for encrypting user passwords.
+* dotenv for storing environment variables and sensitive API keys.
+* Faker for providing the lovely seed data that you see in the production environment.